 Cancer affects people of any age or demographic, and one third of individuals will be diagnosed during their lifetime.
 Clinical oncology departments are therefore found throughout the UK and are based in cancer centres.

-After completing core medical training, clinical oncology is entered at ST3 level.
+After completing Internal Medicine stage 1 (or equivalent), clinical oncology is entered at ST3 level.
 The clinical oncology curriculum is overseen by the Royal College of Radiologists, and the training typically lasts five years.

 Many trainees undertake additional out of programme experiences, for example gaining a higher degree such as an MD or PhD, or studying and researching advanced radiotherapy techniques in fellowship programmes in the UK or abroad.